-An ascending thoracic aortic aneurysm is bulging and weakness in the wall of the ascending thoracic aorta, which extends up from the top of the heart´s left ventricle.
+An ascending thoracic aortic aneurysm is bulging and weakness in the wall of the ascending thoracic aorta, which extends up from the top of the heart's left ventricle.
 The aorta is the largest blood vessel in the body, located in the chest, which delivers blood from the heart to the rest of the body.
-An ascending thoracic aortic aneurysm can burst, which can cause life-threatening uncontrolled bleeding.
+An ascending thoracic aortic aneurysm can burst and cause life-threatening, uncontrolled bleeding.

-Atherosclerosis (hardening of the arteries caused by a buildup of fatty substances, plaque and other elements) plays a key role in the development of an ascending thoracic aortic aneurysm.
+Atherosclerosis plays a key role in the development of an ascending thoracic aortic aneurysm.

 - Cystic medial degeneration (tissue breakdown in the aortic wall)

-- Genetic disorders (such as Marfan syndrome, Ehlers-Danlos syndrome, Turner´s syndrome and polycystic kidney disease) that affect connective tissue such as the bones, cartilage, heart and blood vessels
+- Genetic disorders (such as Marfan syndrome, Ehlers-Danlos syndrome, Turner's syndrome and polycystic kidney disease) that affect connective tissue such as the bones, cartilage and blood vessels

 - Family history of thoracic aortic aneurysms